- Applying to study

 Who is eligible to apply?

-You can apply if you are enrolled in a bachelor degree and you have completed at least one semester of study at Western Sydney University.
+You can apply if you are enrolled in a bachelor degree and you have completed at least one semester of study in your current course at Western Sydney University.
 There is no requirement to have passed units before applying to transfer.

 You cannot apply to transfer if you are enrolled as: